Photonews Logo Photonews logo

 The Dow Jones Industrial Average registered its largest single-day point fall since 2011, losing 610 points.

-Milan slumped 12.5 percent, and Madrid lost 12.4 percent on jitters ahead of Spanish elections on Sunday.
+Milan slumped 12.5 per cent, and Madrid lost 12.4 per cent on jitters ahead of the Spanish elections on Sunday.

 Banks hard-hit

-With London’s claim to the world’s leading finance center on the line with the EU divorce, banks were heavily sold Friday.
-Many global banks say they expect to relocate staff to elsewhere in the European Union in anticipation of the breakup.
+With London’s claim to the world’s leading finance centre on the line with the EU divorce, banks were heavily sold Friday.
+Many global banks expect to relocate staff elsewhere in the European Union in anticipation of the breakup.

-Among top European banks, Lloyds lost 21 percent and Societe Generale plunged 20 percent, while losses at others ran 14-18 percent.
+Among top European banks, Lloyds lost 21 per cent, Societe Generale plunged 20 per cent, while losses at others ran 14-18 per cent.

-In New York, Citigroup, JPMorgan Chase, Morgan Stanley and Goldman Sachs all lost between seven and 10 percent.
+In New York, Citigroup, JPMorgan Chase, Morgan Stanley, and Goldman Sachs, he lost between seven and 10 percent.

 Key figures around 2100 GMT